pypa/pipenv/docs/advanced.rst

 ☤ Proper Installation
 ---------------------

-To install pipenv properly, we recommend using `pipsi <https://github.com/mitsuhiko/pipsi>`_.
+To install pipenv in a fancy way, we recommend using `pipsi <https://github.com/mitsuhiko/pipsi>`_.

 To install pipsi, first run this::